kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

 Because the PV and the storage device already exists, there is no need to specify a storage class name in the PVC spec.
 There are many ways to create static PV and PVC binding.
 Example: Label matching, Volume Size matching etc

-Static Volume Provisioning is supported only in Vanilla Kubernetes clusters but not in Supervisor clusters

 **NOTE:** For Block volumes, vSphere Cloud Native Storage (CNS) only allows one PV in the Kubernetes cluster to refer to a storage disk.
 Creating multiple PV's using the same Block Volume Handle is not supported.

 ### Use Cases of Static Provisioning<a id="static_volume_provisioning_use_case"></a>